mmuratarat/mmuratarat.github.io/_posts/2020-06-18-pyspark-postgresql-locally.md

 UBUNTU_CODENAME=bionic
 ```

-Installing Apache Spark is a bit cumbersome but there are a lot of tutorials online.
+Installing Apache Spark on any operating system can be a bit cumbersome but there is a lot of tutorials online.
 If you follow the steps, you will be just fine.

 # How to install PostgreSQL and PgAdmin4 on Linux